Imagine if everyone in your organization acted with honesty. Now hold that thought.

 Teams that are characterized by honesty will out-perform those that are not.
 Team members will know that disagreement does not equate to disloyalty.
 Bad ideas can be challenged without fear of reprisal.
 Innovative ideas can be offered without fear of ridicule.
 Feedback is candid and truthful.
 Or, put another way, feedback is useful and a valuable tool in professional and personal development.

 Imagine, again, if everyone in your organization acted with honesty.
 It starts with you.
 Commit to acting with honesty—with yourself and with others.
 Be the change you want to see.
 Then, as your authenticity capital grows, so too will the trust you engender around you.
-And teams comprised or people that trust one another are teams that win.
+And teams comprised of people who trust one another are teams that win.